andrewbrandwood/isomorphic-handlebars-demo/readme.md

 * All website assets are created and live in the `public` folder.

 * Running `gulp` in the terminal window will generate an HTML index in the root of the `public` folder.
+Here we're using the [gulp-handlebars](https://www.npmjs.com/package/gulp-handlebars) package to compile our templates.

 * Running `npm start` will start your local server on port `3001`